 Public Listening Sessions

 Governor Murphy’s Executive Order 63 encourages State entities to engage with stakeholders and provide opportunities for the public to provide input prior to the publication of proposed rules in the New Jersey Register.

-NJEDA is holding Listening Sessions as part of the rule-making process in connection with the Economic Recovery Act of 2020, including specifically the Emerge program.
+NJEDA is holding Listening Sessions as part of the rule-making process in connection with the Economic Recovery Act of 2020.

 Feedback Policy for Listening Sessions

 During the session, members of the public will have the opportunity to submit feedback via the Q&A function in Zoom, and also to offer feedback verbally.

 To ensure everyone has an opportunity to speak, each speaker will have a maximum of three (3) minutes to speak and should limit feedback to matters pertaining to the Economic Recovery Act of 2020.